 Puppet 4 for automating the deployment and configuration of the portal

 The last piece of software used is backupninja, a set of shell scripts allowing to create incremental backups of the MySQL database and Liferay files on a server operated by gnúbila and located outside of the CESNET cloud site.
-The backup data could be used to quickly deploy another instance of the MoBrain portal in case of troubles.
+The backup data could be used to quickly deploy another instance of the MoBrain portal in case of trouble.

 Deployment plan